 401, 402.
-WATER COLOR AND OILS.-This course offers instruction in the development of original color compositions.
-Various materials such as oil, water color, and pastels are used.
+OIL PAINTING.-Instruction in the development of original compositions and still life, landscape and portrait painting.
 Individual tendencies are encouraged and enlarged.
-Prerequisite, Art 103, 104.
+Prerequisites, Art 103, 104, 203, 204, or their equivalent.

 Two two-hour periods a week.
 Credit, two semester hours each semester.